Josh Donaldson Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox's 4.72 team ERA ranks 26th across all MLB pitching staffs.
+- The Red Sox have a 4.66 team ERA that ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to give up 81 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (82 total, 1.3 per game).

-- The right-hander's last appearance was on Saturday against the Tampa Bay Rays, when he threw 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his last time out on Sunday against the Tampa Bay Rays, the right-hander went five innings, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.